hangduykhiem/gravity/README.md

 ### Android Core Library

-**Core library** provides starting point to build skeleton structure of Android app.
-It helps you to establish good practice to use the Model View Presenter (MVP) pattern in your Android project following a [Clean Architecture approach](https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/).
-The library includes basic setup for Dagger2 and Butterknife dependency injection, isolating the basic logic on your fragments and activities.
+If you're looking for a base library to help you consistently follow the [clean architecture approach](https://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/) formulated by SoundCloud dev [Fernando Cejas](https://twitter.com/fernando_cejas), **Core Library** is here to help.
+Created and used in production by [Zalando](https://tech.zalando.com/)'s Android team, this library enables you to quickly create a skeleton structure for your new Android app in a clean architecture way, while following the [Model View Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (MVP) pattern.
+It's out-of-the-box usable for anyone.

-A good architectural skeleton will help your application to grow consistently without adding complexities.
+A good architectural skeleton will help your application to scale without additional complexities.

-Besides the base architecture guidelines, it includes many utility methods that were found useful for several projects.
-Feel free to contribute by adding your own in the appropriate utility class.
-Read [Contributing](#contributing) section.

-### Why use Android MVP Core Library
+### Why Use Android MVP Core Library

+Besides the base architecture guidelines [**where are the guidelines, and is this where it draws upon the clean arch approach?**], this lib offers:
+- basic setup for [Dagger 2](https://github.com/google/dagger) and [Butterknife](https://jakewharton.github.io/butterknife) dependency injection, isolating the basic logic on your fragments and activities
+- utility methods to notify on domain layer to apply correct schedulers for each operation or presenters will include helpers to unsubscribe whenever their attach view is destroyed [**this part, which I pulled from below, requires some rewriting for clarity**].
+(Contribute your own by adding them to the appropriate utility class; see our [Contributing](#contributing) section for more instructions.)
+- a foundation for using [RxJava2](https://github.com/ReactiveX/RxJava) as the basis for your data-loading operations.
+- an easy way to use [Retrofit2](https://square.github.io/retrofit/) to access network operations, including factory methods for easily accessing your REST APIs.

+### Quick Note on MVP
-The library helps you using MVP along a clean architecture approach.
-MVP pattern separates the presentation layer from the logic, letting you focusing purely on UI implementation delegating the business logic to presenters.
-[Here](https://antonioleiva.com/mvp-android/) you can find a good explanation of the MVP pattern:
+The MVP pattern separates presentation layer from logic, allowing you to focus purely on UI implementation and delegate business logic to [presenters](https://developer.android.com/reference/android/support/v17/leanback/widget/Presenter.html).
+Antonio Leiva has written up [a great explanation of the MVP pattern](https://antonioleiva.com/mvp-android/).
+A visual version:

 ![alt tag](https://informatechcr.files.wordpress.com/2013/03/mvp-diagram.png)

-In addition to MVP, presenters can hold as well PresenterModule to delegate logic handling to those.
-This will make your presenters logic smaller and enhance re-usability of code.
+In addition to MVP, Presenters can hold PresenterModule [**not super-clear; can you rephrase?**] to delegate logic handling to those [**to what, exactly?**].
+This will make your Presenter logic lightweight and enhance code reusability.

-Besides that, this base library will provide you a good skeleton to use RxJava2 as a base for all your data loading operations.
-Provides several utility methods to notify on domain layer to apply correct schedulers for each operation or presenters will include helpers to unsubscribe whenever their attach view is destroyed.
-This library also eases the use of Retrofit2 for accesing network operations adding some factory methods to access easily REST APIs.

-If you are looking for a base library to help you following consistently a clean architecture approach, this can be a good starting point.

 ### Installation

-At this moment, you need to clone the repository and run a gradlew build yourself, adding later the generated AAR into your own gradle dependencies.
-In near future we will add the library to maven so it should be easy for you to add it as dependency into your own projects.
+We'll soon add this library to Maven so you can add it as dependency into your own projects.
+For now:

 - Clone this repository
-- Run gradle build command on project's root folder `./gradlew assembleRelease`
+- Run a [gradle](https://gradle.org/) build command on the project's root folder, `./gradlew assembleRelease`
 - Move the generated AAR folder into your project's lib folder.
-The library is located in `./Core/RealmDAO/build/outputs/aar/`
+The library is located in `./Core/RealmDAO/build/outputs/aar/`.
-- Add Core as dependency into your gradle file.
+- Add it as a dependency into your Gradle file:

 ```
 compile name: 'Core-release', ext: 'aar' // Name "Core-release" must match the name of your file without .aar extension
 ```